TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-two/index.md

 ![adaptor and facade](https://user-images.githubusercontent.com/63193195/81504237-0ad0b100-92e0-11ea-965d-dfbff0834bdc.jpg)

+The Adapter Pattern converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

+In this chapter we’re going to attempt such impossible feats as putting a square peg in a round hole.
+Sound impossible?
+Not when we have Design Patterns.
+Remember the Decorator Pattern?
+We wrapped objects to give them new responsibilities.
+Now we’re going to wrap some objects with a different purpose: to make their interfaces look like something they’re not.
+Why would we do that?
+So we can adapt a design expecting one interface to a class that implements a different interface.
+That’s not all; while we’re at it, we’re going to look at another pattern that wraps objects to simplify their interface.

+You know what the adapter does: it sits in between the plug of your laptop and the European AC outlet; its job is to adapt the European outlet so that you can plug your laptop into it and receive power.
+Or look at it this way: the adapter changes the interface of the outlet into one that your laptop expects.
+Some AC adapters are simple – they only change the shape of the outlet so that it matches your plug, and they pass the AC current straight through – but other adapters are more complex internally and may need to step the power up or down to match your devices’ needs.

+Facade is just what you need: with the Facade Pattern you can take a complex subsystem and make it easier to use by implementing a Facade class that provides one, more reasonable interface.
+Don’t worry; if you need the power of the complex subsystem, it’s still there for you to use, but if all you need is a straightforward interface, the Facade is there for you.

+A facade not
+only simplifies
+an interface, it
+decouples a client
+from a subsystem
+of components.
+Facades and
+adapters may
+wrap multiple
+classes, but a
+facade’s intent is
+to simplify, while
+an adapter’s
+is to convert
+the interface
+to something
+different.
+facade versus adapter
+Download at
+Okay, that’s the real world, what about object oriented adapters?
+Well, our OO adapters play the same role as their real world counterparts: they take an interface and adapt it to one that a client is expecting.

+The adapter acts as the middleman by receiving requests from the client and converting them into requests that make sense on the vendor classes.

 Intent
 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
 Wrap an existing class with a new interface.